 - A comprehensive examination (written and oral) should be completed by the candidate as soon as course work requirements are completed.
 The comprehensive examination must be completed at least seven months prior to the dissertation research defense.

 The process of receiving a Doctoral degree in Food Science from MU can be divided into several distinct steps.
-The student must also conform to any of the requirements and regulations of the MU Graduate School and the University of Missouri system.
+The student must also conform to any of the requirements and regulations of the MU Office of Graduate Studies and the University of Missouri system.
 Applications are accepted at any time during the year.